Frequently Asked QuestionsFederal Cash Management Data Collection frequently asked questions.

 What programs are using the CMDC?

 Title I, Part A, Title I, Part D, Subpart 2, Title II, Part A, Title III EL, Title III Immigrant, and Title IV, Part A formula based programs are included in the CMDC system in order to comply with the federal cash management requirement.
-Quarterly apportionments for these formula based programs will be based on the cash balance reported by the LEAs on the CMDC system.
+Quarterly apportionments for these formula based programs will be based on the cash balance reported by the local educational agencies on the CMDC system.

 Why do I need to submit data on CMDC?